Ridzz23/cse15l-lab-reports/LabReport3.md

     }
   }
 ```
-> To fix this code, I have creates a temporary array called `newArray` which stores the values of the input array `arr` in reversed order.
+> To fix this code, I have created a temporary array called `newArray` which stores the values of the input array `arr` in reversed order.
 The expression `newArray[i] = arr[arr.length - i - 1];` stores the reversed values in `newArray`.
 Then, because this method is suppose the reverse the element of the array in place, I replaced all the values in `arr` with the values in `newArray`.

 All the JUnit tests pass now :
 ![Image](passed.png)